-Once you think you've found "the one", begin the reservation process.
-Bear in mind that most rental contracts will require a substantial rental deposit and/or security deposit to protect the home owner.
+As soon as you think you've identified "the one", start the reservation process.
+Do not forget that most rental agreements require a considerable rental down payment and/or security deposit to safeguard the rental home owner.

-Make sure you get the property manager's contact telephone number and entry/exit procedures for your rental property.
-We recommend keeping the contact's details in your smart phone and wallet.
+Be sure to get the property manager's contact phone number and entry/exit procedures for your rental property.
+We suggest saving the contact's information in your cell phone and wallet.

 During your Stay

-- When there is any ambiguity about parking, rules of the property, condo access, pool functions, etc... we recommend you ask the rental home manager immediately.
-A phone call can save several hours of difficulties.
+- Ask questions.
+When there's any ambiguity about parking, rules of the house, property access, swimming pool functions, etc... we recommend you ask the rental manager promptly.
+A quick phone call helps prevent many problems.

-- Remember to be a good neighbor.
-Residents more often than not live within earshot.
-Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your residence.
+- Be considerate of the community.
+Natives will be as friendly to you as you are considerate of them.
+Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your home.

-- Make sure that you protect the property owner (and your stuff!) by keeping the property locked up when you are away, just like you would in your own home.
+- Make sure that you protect the owner (and your things!) by keeping the property secured while you are away, just like you would at home.